yiheng-zhu/MKFGO/README.md

 (3) Library of MKFGO

-(4) benchmark datasets
+(4) Benchmark datasets

 Note: These two databases should be formatted by the "makeblastdb" command in BLAST software.

 ## Prediction
-1. rename your protein sequence file as "test.fasta" with fasta format.
+1. Rename your protein sequence file as "test.fasta" with fasta format.
-2. create a new directory (e.g. test_example), which contains the "test.fasta"
+2. Create a new directory (e.g. test_example), which contains the "test.fasta"
-3. modify the file paths of the above-mentioned sofwares and databases in config.py
+3. Modify the file paths of the above-mentioned sofwares and databases in the ./testing/config.py

 4. Running prediction

    <code> python ./testing/main_process.py ./test_example/ 1 (or 0)</code>

     "1" means that we run all of five pipelines for GO predictions.

     "0" means that we run four pipelines excluding the DLMGO for GO predictions.

+   In main_process.py, five python scripts are orderly performed, including:

    (a) hand_craft_method.py (HFRGO)

    (b) plm_method.py (PLMGO)

    (c) ppi_method.py (PPIGO)
    (d) naive_method.py  (NAIGO)
    (e) glm_method.py  (DLMGO)